NeuRRoLab/tms_delsys_trigno/README.md

 ![](img/gif_tms.gif)

+## Citation

+If you use this software, please cite it as below.

+Cubillos, L. H., & Krishnan, C. (2022).
+A GUI for streaming and recording motor evoked potentials elicited by transcranial magnetic stimulation using the Delsys Trigno Lite EMG system (Version 1.0) [Computer software]. https://github.com/NeuRRoLab/tms_delsys_trigno

 ## Software and Hardware requirements

 The project was extensively tested using Python 3.8 and Windows 10.
 The specific python packages required are shown in the file [requirements.txt](requirements.txt).
 It uses the Delsys API, but no other packages should need to be installed: this can run as a standalone program.
 The necessary libraries are included in the folder `lib`.